-Aeon Food Supply Ltd., which produces and processes perishables and prepared foods, is promoting the reduction of food waste as well as its reuse as a resource.
+Aeon Food Supply Co., Ltd., which produces and processes perishables and prepared foods, is promoting the reduction of food waste as well as its reuse as a resource.

+Waste generated is turned into animal feed and fertilizer by a designated resources-reutilizing business operator, then is reused by a supplier farm.
+In addition, even when food waste is generated, initiatives have been taken to reduce the volume.
 For example, the company has achieved weight reductions of approximately 50% by dehydrating radish garnishes.
-In addition, waste generated is turned into animal feed and fertilizer by a designated resources-reutilizing business operator, which is reused by a supplier farm.

-As a result of these initiatives, Aeon Food Supply has practically achieved a 99.9% reutilization rate for food waste.
+As a result of these initiatives, Aeon Food Supply has practically achieved a 99.9% reutilization rate for food waste, pushing disposal volumes down to near zero.

-Maxvalu Nishinihon Co., Ltd.

-Regularly donating rice as a food bank activity
+Maxvalu Nishinihon Co., Ltd. Regularly donating rice as a food bank activity